ropensci/bold/cran-comments.md

 -----

-This version adds a new function, fixes some documentation, and fixes a bug.
+This version switches to using new version of the data provides web service, along with a few bug fixes.

 Thanks!
 Scott Chamberlain